-Pantex collaborates with York University, University of Manitoba, and the Purple Martin Conservation Association and maintains a study site for deployment of geolocator and G.P.S. data-loggers on Purple Martins as part of an international collaboration studying this declining songbird.
-G.P.S. technology confirms the value of 'habitat islands', including forested islands in the Amazon River, Rio Negro, and natural lakes for roost sites, and individuals from across the range of the eastern subspecies mix at these sites.
-Lastly, a Pantex staff member is collaborating with Texas Tech University and the Purple Martin Conservation Association on analyses of a citizen science data set on nest records of Purple Martins in provisioned bird housing across the range (72,000 nests).
+Pantex collaborates with York University, University of Manitoba, and the Purple Martin Conservation Association and maintains a study site for deployment of geolocator and G.P.S. data-loggers on purple martins (Progne subis) as part of an international collaboration studying this declining songbird.
+G.P.S. technology confirms roosts locations and habitat throughout the migrations and winter.